Monitoring Vs Observability Vs Telemetry: What’s the Difference

 Understanding the distinctions between observability vs monitoring vs telemetry is essential for anyone managing modern applications, especially in complex, distributed environments.
 These concepts are often used interchangeably, but each plays a unique role in ensuring system reliability, performance, and rapid troubleshooting.
 In this article, we’ll clarify what sets monitoring, observability, and telemetry apart, and why a clear grasp of these terms is crucial for building resilient systems.

-Monitoring is the process of collecting, analyzing, and visualizing predefined metrics to track the health and performance of systems.
-At its core, monitoring answers the question: “Is the system working as expected?”
-It relies on established thresholds and alerts to notify teams when something deviates from the norm.
+Monitoring is the practice of collecting and analyzing predefined data to track the operational health of a system.
+At its core, monitoring answers the question: “Is the system working as we expect it to?”
+It acts as a watchful guardian, observing key indicators and comparing them against established baselines and thresholds.

 Key Functions of Monitoring